Retirement Plans

 Policy

-All contributions to the 403(b) retirement plans are fully vested in (owned by) the participant immediately.
-Generally, the accumulations are not accessible to the participant while he/she is still working at the University.
+All contributions to the 403(b) retirement plan are immediately and fully vested.
+Generally, the contributions are not accessible to the participant while currently employed.
 However, upon retirement or termination of employment, several distribution options are available.
-The accumulation may be used to purchase a lifetime annuity or, alternatively, may be payable in a lump sum, rolled over to an Individual Retirement Account (IRA), or paid over a fixed period.
-Employees should contact TIAA-CREF for information concerning the specific procedures that apply to their investment account at 1-800-842-2776.
+Employees should contact TIAA for information concerning the specific procedures that apply to their investment account at 1-800-842-2252.

-Participation in the Main Plan is mandatory and there is no “opt-out” option.
-Once notified of eligibility an employee should contact TIAA-CREF to discuss and select investment options.
 Participation will generally begin as of the first pay day of the month following eligibility date.
-If no investment selection is made prior to the first contribution remitted, default accounts (i.e., Lifecycle Funds) will be selected based upon the participant’s age and anticipated retirement date.
-Accumulations in the Main Plan are not accessible except in the case of termination of employment or reaching age 70.5 as an in-service withdrawal without penalty.
+If no investment selection is made prior to the first contribution remitted, default accounts (i.e., Lifecycle Funds) will be selected based upon the participant's age and anticipated retirement date.

 Death Benefits

-If a participant dies before retirement, the full current value of his/her accumulation in either or both plan(s) including any amount attributed to the University’s contributions, become payable to the employee’s designated beneficiary(ies).
-Several death benefit payment options are available to a beneficiary, including a lifetime annuity and a lump sum payment.
+If a participant dies before retirement, the full current value of his/her account, including any amount attributed to the University’s contributions, becomes payable to the employee’s designated beneficiary(ies).

 Other retirement resources are: